 - There are five options as shown below in this submenu.

-- The gradient header is and made up of three colors, font, upper and lower.
+- The gradient header is made up of three colors, font, upper, and lower.
 Clicking the corresponding tabs to choose a color can easily change these colors.
 Click Revert to change it back to the default blue color.

 - The Advanced tab allows for even more fine-tuning by specifying a hex color code.
 To find a hex color code you can Google hex colors and find the codes for the colors you want.